abiolaah/react-native-Tutorial-todoList/README.md

 - Lesson_5:crud_app_start branch is about getting started with CRUD operation in react native app
 - Lesson_6:crud_app_data_storage branch is about using local storage with CRUD operation in react native app
 - Lesson_7:crud_app_dynamic branch is about dynamic routing with CRUD operation in react native app
+- Lesson_8:crud_app_EAS branch is about dynamic routing with CRUD operation in react native app

 ## Join the community